Tropical Storm Fernand passing well east of Bermuda, no threat to land

-MIAMI (AP) — Tropical Storm Fernand strengthened Sunday over open waters of the central Atlantic, moving well east of Bermuda.
+MIAMI (AP) — Tropical Storm Fernand strengthened Sunday over the open Atlantic Ocean well east of Bermuda.

-The Miami-based National Hurricane Center reported Fernand was located some 295 miles (475 kilometers) east of Bermuda by late Sunday afternoon.
-It had maximum sustained winds of 45 mph (75 kph) and was headed north-northeast at 13 mph (20 kph).
+The Miami-based National Hurricane Center reported Fernand was located some 320 miles (515 kilometers) east of Bermuda by late Sunday.
+It had maximum sustained winds of 50 mph (85 kph) and was headed north-northeast at 13 mph (20 kph).

-The hurricane center said Fernand was expected to begin curling more to the northeast in coming hours as it moves away from Bermuda.
-Further strengthening is expected though forecasters said Fernand would likely begin to weaken on Tuesday.
+The hurricane center said Fernand was expected to curl more to the northeast as it moves away from Bermuda.
+Further strengthening is expected, though forecasters said Fernand would likely begin to weaken Tuesday.

-No coastal watches or warnings are in effect as the storm moves over open waters far from land.
+Fernand is far from land, and no coastal watches or warnings were in effect.

 In Other News